Root Canal Therapy

 If you have one or more of these symptoms, you might need a root canal.
 While nobody wants a root canal, knowing what symptoms to look out for can help expedite treatment and eliminate further issues.

 Ideally, you should visit your dentist every six months for a routine checkup.
-At that time, your American Family Dentistry Mountain Grove (South Knoxville) dentist will be able to tell if you need a root canal or would benefit from another treatment option.
+At that time, your American Family Dentistry - Mountain Grove dentist will be able to tell if you need a root canal or would benefit from another treatment option.

 Root Canal Procedure (Step-by-Step)